 (c) The reduction is either:

-(A) Enforceable by the Department through permit conditions or rules adopted specifically to implement the reduction that make increases from the activity or device creating the reduction a violation of a permit condition; or
+(A) Enforceable by DEQ through permit conditions or rules adopted specifically to implement the reduction that make increases from the activity or device creating the reduction a violation of a permit condition; or

 (B) The result of a physical design that makes such increases physically impossible.

 (d) The reduction is surplus.
 Emission reductions must be in addition to any emissions used to attain or maintain NAAQS in the SIP.

 (e) Sources in violation of air quality emission limitations may not create emission reduction credits from those emissions that are or were in violation of air quality emission limitations.

+(f) If establishing emission reduction credits due to the replacement of residential wood fuel-fired devices in Klamath Falls, the source must use the procedures in OAR 340-240-0560 to calculate the emission reductions.

+(g) Hazardous emissions reductions required to meet the MACT standards at 40 CFR part 61 and part 63, including emissions reductions to meet the early reduction requirements of FCAA section 112(i)(5), are not creditable as emission reduction credits.
+However, any emissions reductions that are in excess of or incidental to the MACT standards are not precluded from being creditable as emission reduction credits as long as all conditions of a creditable emission reduction credit are met.

 (2) Banking of Emission Reduction Credits.

 (a) The life of emission reduction credits may be extended through the banking process as follows: